Questions About Becoming a Foster Caregiver

-Methodist Foster Care contracts with the Department of Children & Family Services (DCFS) to place their children into our homes.
-All Children are in the custody of DCFS.
-The typical age range of children needing a therapeutic level of foster care is 10-17.
-Occasionally, there are younger children referred to us.
+Methodist Foster Care contracts with the Louisiana Department of Children & Family Services (DCFS) to place their children into our homes.
+All children are in the custody of DCFS.
+The typical age range of children needing a therapeutic level of foster care is from infancy to 17 years of age.
+Most children in care are teens.

 Can I be a single parent and still be a foster parent?

 Yes.
 You can be single or legally married.

 Will it cost me money to become a foster parent?

 There may be small purchases foster parents have to make initially to get their home ready.
 These include: a first aid kit, small fire extinguisher, and water proof mattress cover for the child’s bed.

 Can I choose the age of the child placed in my home?

 Yes.
-We ask that you give us a range of ages you are comfortable working with.
+We ask that you give us a range of ages you are comfortable caring for in your home.

 Can you explain the “experience” requirements?